Autoscaling of Citrix ADC VPX in Microsoft Azure using Citrix ADM

 Waits for the specified period for the connections to drain.
 In DNS traffic, it also waits for the specified TTL period.

-The node is detached from the cluster, de-provisioned, and then deregistered from Citrix ADM.
+The node is detached from the cluster, deregistered from Citrix ADM, and then de-provisioned from Microsoft Azure.

-After the application is removed, the domain and instance IP addresses are deregistered from Azure traffic manager.
-Then, IP set is deleted.
+When the application is deployed, an IP set is created on clusters in every availability zone.
+Then, the domain and instance IP addresses are registered with the Azure traffic manager or ALB.
+When the application is removed, the domain and instance IP addresses are deregistered from the Azure traffic manager or ALB.
+Then, the IP set is deleted.

 Example autoscaling scenario